• Skip to primary navigation

 Using home-canned fruit

-Using home-caned condiments
+Using home-canned condiments

 Incorporate Home-Canning in Meals

 One of our favorites is Carrot pepper salsa with roasted veggies.
-Here in combination with Nut cheese sauce and home-canned chickpeas.
+Here, in combination with Nut cheese sauce and home-canned chickpeas.
 Click on the links to find all the recipes.
 Yum!

 Another favorite of ours is Ranchero Salsa.
 It is not as hot as the fermented hot pepper sauce that we also love, but way more flavourful than plain ketchup.
-It can easily replace it though, for example with homemade french fries.
+It can easily replace it, though, for example, with homemade French fries.

 Carrot Pepper Salsa recipe